filiph/egamebook/dart/samples/unit-testing.markdown

         "subject": subject,
         "object": object
-        // TODO: store 'positive/negative' so we can decide whether to use "and" or "but" });
+        // TODO: store 'positive/negative' so we can decide whether to use "and" or "but"
+        // TODO: store 'endSentence' - some sentences can't be naturally stringed });
   }